MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

     - **Allowed values:**

-        - **0 (default).** Stops employees from sending Do Not Track headers to websites requesting tracking info.
+        - **0 (default).** Stops you from sending Do Not Track headers to websites requesting tracking info.

         - **1.** Employees can send Do Not Track headers to websites requesting tracking info.